actualbudget/actual/docs/backup-restore/backup.md

 :::

 You can export your data from Actual at any time.
-To do so,
+To do so:

 1. Login to your budget, click 'More' > 'Settings'